 However, it does foretell a storm brewing if tribal and operator initiatives clash on the November 2022 ballot.

-The seven sports betting operators already have contributed $100 million to fund their campaign.
+The seven sports betting operators contributed $100 million to fund their campaign.
 So it will be an expensive fight if the coalitions of tribes want to wage a war for voters.

 “We remain committed to responsible sports wagering at tribal casinos that have a proven track record of operating safe, regulated gaming in this state,” said Chairman Greg Sarris of the Federated Indians of Graton Rancheria.
 “We are prepared to make our case to the voters, just as we have in previous elections, to oppose these deceptive and risky propositions.”

 Nathan Click, spokesperson for the operator initiative, countered:

 “California’s homelessness crisis demands action.
 Our measure will provide hundreds of millions in solutions each year to solve homelessness, as well as real revenue for California Tribal nations, by allowing regulated entities to offer safe, responsible sports betting online.
 Both California tribes who choose to participate in the online sports betting market and those who do not will benefit from this initiative.
 It has won bipartisan support from advocates and leaders on the frontlines of fighting homelessness because it provides real solutions to California’s most pressing challenge.”